-Any questions or problems concerning this school which have not been satisfactorily answered or resolved by the school should be directed to the Bureau for Private Postsecondary Education, P.O.
+Any questions or problems concerning this school may be directed at any time to the Bureau for Private Postsecondary Education, P.O.
 Box 980818, West Sacramento, CA 95798-0818.
 WEB-SITE: www.bppve.ca.gov; E-MAIL: bppve@dca.ca.gov.

-XXIV.
 FACULTY, TALMAGE CAMPUS